geekodour/gitpushblog/README.md

 so I think this is a valid idea.

-The GithubAPI is not directory accessed, instead it uses a [github-blog-api](https://www.npmjs.com/package/github-blog-api) that I created, using that npm package you can make a fully client side blog if you want to, but here we're using it to generate the static content.
+The GithubAPI is not directory accessed, instead it uses a [github-blog-api](https://www.npmjs.com/package/github-blog-api) , using that npm package you can make a fully client side blog if you want to, but here we're using it to generate the static content.

 ## Quick Start